A 95% LTV mortgage allows you to borrow up to 95% of your property value, so you just need a 5% deposit.

 Example: For a property costing £150,000 you'd need £7,500 for a 5% deposit.
 Your lender would then lend you £142,500 to cover the remaining 95%.

 You'll repay the 95% loan over the full term of the mortgage alongside interest payments.
-The interest rate depends on the deal you get, however, you can usually remortgage onto a new rate once each deal ends.
+The interest rate depends on the deal you get, however, and you can usually remortgage onto a new rate once each deal ends.

+The majority of lenders offer 95% LTV mortgages, which can be particularly appealing to first-time buyers due to the lower deposit requirement.
 However, remember to look at current mortgage rates for higher deposit options, as they will usually save you more in the long term.

 This table shows some of the best fixed-rate mortgage deals currently available at 95% LTV.
 LTV is the amount you borrow compared to the value of the property.
 These initial rates are what you pay during the introductory deal period - in this case for two year fixed rate or five year fixed rate mortgage periods.